 What we like: Excels in just about every category.

-What we don’t: Expensive, and not ideal for fast-and-light trips.
+What we don’t: Expensive and not ideal for fast-and-light trips.

 The Beta AR’s top-end Gore-Tex Pro fabric offers a high level of performance, but it’s the detailing that sets the jacket apart.
 The shell is properly outfitted for mountain use with a tall collar, fantastic hood with easy adjustability, and just-right fit for layering and mobility.
 And it’s downright comfortable for a hardshell with lightweight 40-denier fabric on the body.
 The 80-denier Gore-Tex on the shoulders may add weight, but it’s built to handle backpack straps and rain or snowfall.
 It’s true that the Alpha SV below is tougher and has a slimmer and longer cut, and you can save weight by choosing one of the thinner options below, but for all-around backcountry use, the Beta AR is best in class.
-Editor's note: Arc'teryx also makes the Beta AR StormHood, which features a streamlined hood design that reduces the weight to 14.9 ounces...
-Read in-depth review
+Note: Arc'teryx also makes the Beta AR StormHood, which features a streamlined hood design that reduces the weight to 14.9 ounces...
+Read in-depth Beta AR review

 See the Men's Arc'teryx Beta AR See the Women's Arc'teryx Beta AR